 + For mechanical equipment, the modeler will just need to create the model of the main structural objects, not including bolts, and small pipes.
 The MEP system will not include a hanger, except for being required.

-- LOD4: Create the 3D model of the MEP elements as required with the high level of details: Duct, Pipe, Cable tray will be modeled according to the fitting.
-For Valve, if the client requires LOD 4, the modeler will create the detailed model of the valve’s crank and the bolts.
+- LOD4: Create the 3D model of the MEP elements as required with a high level of detail: Duct, Pipe, Cable tray will be modeled according to the fitting.
+For Valve, if the client requires LOD 4, the modeler will create a detailed model of the valve’s crank and the bolts.

 3. How do we meet the LOD and LOI requirements?